Storm Damage Roof? A Homeowner's Action Plan

 Another common mistake is waiting too long to act.
 Most insurance policies have strict deadlines for filing a claim after a storm, so prompt action is critical.
 The repair process isn't immediate; it involves a thorough assessment, claim approval, material ordering, and scheduling.
 It's also important to understand your policy details.
 Knowing your deductible and what your homeowners insurance covers helps you set realistic expectations for out-of-pocket costs.
 A trustworthy contractor will walk you through the timeline and explain all costs clearly before any work begins.

-How to Protect Your Roof from Future Storms
+How to Protect Your Roof from Future Storm Damage

 While you can’t stop a storm from coming, you can take proactive steps to strengthen your roof’s defenses and minimize potential damage.
 Protecting your home starts long before the weather forecast turns grim.
 By focusing on consistent upkeep, choosing the right materials, and preparing for severe weather, you can give your roof the best chance of weathering whatever comes its way.
 These strategies not only protect your investment but also provide valuable peace of mind.